|

 Katiada is known to practically nobody but God, but

+she deserves to be known to the world.
 A little girl who humbled me, showed courage and

 tenacity of spirit that I, and I suspect many of us, could never match.